Development

 Download Daily Source Snapshot of Development Tree (trunk)

-You can download todays development (trunk - currently v2.3.x) sources in form of a packed snapshot from our FTP server (and its mirrors).
-These snapshots are updated on a daily basis, and reflect the state of the source repository.
+You can download today's development (trunk - currently v3.3.x) sources in the form of a packed source snapshot from our FTP server (and its mirrors).
+These source snapshots are updated on a daily basis, and reflect the state of the source repository.

 Download Daily Source Snapshot of the Fixes Tree

-You can download todays fixes branch (currently v2.2.x) sources which will lead to the next stable (fixes) release in form of a packed snapshot from our FTP server (and its mirrors).
-These snapshots are updated on a daily basis, and reflect the state of the source repository.
+You can download today's fixes branch (currently v3.2.x) sources in the form of a packed source snapshot from our FTP server (and its mirrors).
+These sources may eventually be used to build the next stable (fixes) release.
+These source snapshots are updated on a daily basis, and reflect the state of the source repository.

 Furthermore, there is an even larger archive including the fpc sources together with docs sources and release building related files in the same directory - fpcbuild.zip.